 “To this day, it is one of my most treasured gifts because it shows the kind of support which one AXO can show one another,” said Nagai.

 As difficult as it was to reintegrate into student life and into the MIT community, AXO was always a common thread for Nagai.
 AXO members consistently invited Nagai to meals and group study sessions; these small gestures had a profound and positive impact on her well-being and happiness.
-Last semester, Nagai’s roommate even convinced her to participate in the Musical Theater Guild’s production of Into the Woods.
+Last semester, Nagai’s roommate even convinced her to participate in the Musical Theater Guild

 “I couldn’t imagine going through MIT without AXO,” said Nagai.